1922 Florida Gators football team

 The 1922 Florida Gators football team represented the Florida Gators of the University of Florida during the 1922 Southern Conference football season.
 The season was law professor William G. Kline's third and last year as the head coach of the Florida Gators football team.
 Kline's 1922 Florida Gators finished 7–2 overall, and 2–0 in their first year as members of the new Southern Conference, placing fifth of twenty-one teams in the conference standings.

 Despite the undefeated conference record, the team played only two conference opponents (Tulane and Clemson) and so did not rank as co-champion with Vanderbilt, Georgia Tech, and North Carolina.

 The 1922 Spalding's Football Guide ranked Florida as the best forward passing team in the country.
-The team had an unexpected loss early in the season to Furman in a close match, but otherwise the season is notable for visiting Washington D.C., and the White House upon traveling North for the first time to face the Harvard Crimson, and the upset of Tulane.
+The team had an unexpected loss early in the season to Furman in a close match, but otherwise the season is notable for visiting Washington D.C. and the White House upon traveling to the Northern United States for the first time to face Harvard, and the upset of Tulane.